 In Rainbow Schools, our special education staff members play an important role in creating the best possible learning environment for each exceptional student.
 Whether a classroom teacher, program consultant or educational assistant, we are a group of professionals dedicated to supporting exceptional learners so they maximize their potential and become productive and satisfied members in a global community.

-Superintendent of Special Education and Program: articulates the vision for special education programs and services by establishing direction for professional learning to meet the current needs of the exceptional students of the Board.
+Superintendent of Special Education Programs and Services articulates the vision for special education programs and services by establishing direction for professional learning to meet the current needs of the exceptional students of the Board.

 The Principal of Special Education Programs and Services works collaboratively with students, parents/guardians and special education staff to ensure the effective implementation of special education programs and services.